itsallearth/GeodatabaseSchemas/README.md

 #7  workspace = env.workspace = r'Database Connections\GIS_MASTER.sde'.
     Replace r'Database Connections\GIS_MASTER.sde' with the name and path of any database that you want to diagram.
     note: You can easily find the correct syntax for the database path by opening ArcMap, opening the Python window %%%  , then opening the catalog window and dragging your database into the Python window  %%%  you already have open.
 When you drag the database into the Python window the path will be copied there.
 Copy that path and replace r'Database Connections\GIS_MASTER.sde' with the path you just copied.
 b.
 When you run the script it will create a folder called GEOschemas.
 Inside the GEOschemas folder you will see three text files: domains.txt, featureClasses.txt and relationshipClasses.txt.
-You will find the results of the script in these three files.
+You will find the results of the script in these three files

+1. First ordered list item
+2. Another item
+⋅⋅* Unordered sub-list.
+1. Actual numbers don't matter, just that it's a number ⋅⋅1.
+Ordered sub-list
+4. And another item.